 Explore the cityIn Winter the trees have lost their leaves and the architecture is exposed for you to admire.
 The 17th century canal district that is World Heritage listed and the Old City Centre are beautiful.
 The streets and canals lined with hundreds of historic listed buildings lay still under the hue of winter.

 Go off the beaten path and explore the neighborhoods of North Amsterdam, de Pijp and Oud West.
+This is starting to become the norm now but wasn't 3 years ago when we first wrote this post.
 North Amsterdam is a burgeoning area filled with new bars, cafes and art spaces.
-The Eye Film museum is great for a coffee to look back and enjoy the panoramic view of Amsterdam.
+The Eye Film museum is great for a coffee to look back and enjoy the panoramic view of Amsterdam's south bank of Het Ij (the large body of water at the front of Centraal train station.

 De Pijp is the area to the east of the Musemplein.
 A short walk from the Rijksmuseum and the Van Gogh Museum.
 Pop into local family owned businesses and stroll the famous Albert Cuyp market that is open even on cold winter days.

-Oud West has lifted in status over the last year.
-The opening of the new indoor food market Food Hallen is very popular and especially during the colder months.
+Oud West has lifted in status over the last years.
+The opening of the indoor food market Food Hallen a few years ago has proven popular with visitors, especially during the colder months.

 If you wish to make the most of your time take a walking tour.
 A few companies operate in Winter.
 For comfort Omy Amsterdam Tours only does groups of up to 4 people.
 This allows you to get out of the weather periodically.
-For those on a budget try a free walking tour but be sure to dress for the weather as you will spend most of your time outside.
-An extra layer never hurts.
+For those on a budget try a free walking tour but be sure to dress for the weather as you will spend most of your time outside on the free tours.
+The smaller group tours of fewer than 5 people can get you off the street and into local haunts.
+Either way, An extra layer never hurts.

 Visit MuseumsWinter is a great time to visit Amsterdam's numerous museums.
 The most popular museums are the Rijksmuseum, Van Gogh Museum and the Anne Frank House.